Razi-Azam/mongodb-diary/README.md

 - authors is the another collection.
 - authors is the local field of the books collection.
 - foreignField is the _id in the authors collection.

+## Schema validation
+- Schema validation in MongoDB allows us to define rules for documents in a collection, ensuring that data follows a specific format.

+### Key Benefits of Schema Validation
+- Prevents incorrect data from being stored.
+- Helps maintain data consistency.
+- Allows flexibility while enforcing necessary rules.

+NOTE: Refer to `blog.sh` and `validator.js` for the detailed query example about schema validation.
+Also, refer to `changeValidation.js` to know how to change validation that will write warnings in the log files.